glekarov/SampleApiServer/README.md

 URL1, URL2, ..., URLn - URLs for download.

 # Build
-To build the code you have to have a stable Internet connection.
-Then run: gradlew build
+To build the code you have to have:
+- stable Internet connection (some third parties are downloaded)
+- Java 8 or Java 11 installed.
+I didn't test it with latest version Then run: gradlew build

 Gradle Wrapper tool will download the most relevant gradle version, download the main third parties and its dependencies